Kawerik-bit/Scripts/README.md

-Repository for scripts that I have worked on throughout my career.
+Repository for scripts that I make or have made during my career and free time.
 Details on how to execute each script are at the bottom in comment lines.